Line of diverse students in colorful clothing with arms around each other

 Campus events, clubs, and professional organizations are the easiest way to find friends and meet other LGBTQ+ individuals on campus.
 Inclusive colleges offer a plethora of opportunities dedicated to queer students and their lived experiences.
 Look on bulletin boards around campus, ask professors if they know about upcoming events, or visit your college’s website for a list of available clubs to start living your best life on campus.
 Here are some examples of colleges with incredible offerings for LGBTQ+ resources, celebration, and pride:

-Fun fact: UI is home to the first-ever queer student organization.
-Now called Spectrum UI, the Gay Liberation Front was formed on campus in 1970 and is still going strong!
+Fun fact: UI is home to the first officially recognized LGBTQ+ student organization at a state college.
+The Queer Liberation Front has had many names over the years but was first formed on campus in 1970 and is still going strong!

 Help when and where you need it